 Students must work onsite 30 hours for every credit hour for which they are applying.
 For example, if a student is applying for 4 credits, they must work at their internship site for 120 hours over the course of the semester.

-Beginning in the fall of 2017, each academic division may have their own criteria for the academic assignment.
-It is the responsibility of the faculty supervisor to know which guidelines to follow; approved division requirements or the standard guidelines discussed above.
+Each academic division may have their own criteria for the academic assignment.
+It is the responsibility of the faculty supervisor to know which guidelines to follow: either approved, specific division requirements or the standard guidelines given above.
+In particular, students working with a faculty member from Division V will adhere to guidelines designed specifically for that division.
+Internship guidelines for Division V can be found in the resources library in Handshake (Profile Page > Career Center > Resources).

 All internships are graded on a satisfactory/unsatisfactory basis, and total credit awarded for internships cannot exceed 12 semester hours.
 The deadline for internship applications is the first day of class of each semester.

-Students who wish to engage in non-credit internships should follow the basic guidelines for internships delineated above and are strongly encouraged to seek assistance from the center for professional development in the A_LAB, including registering their non-credit internship with the staff in the career development office.
+Students who wish to engage in non-credit internships should follow the basic guidelines for internships delineated above and are strongly encouraged to seek assistance from the career development staff in the A_LAB.
+Non-credit internships should be reported on Handshake (Student Profile Page > Career Center > Experiences > Request an Experience).